open-contracts/docs/docs/source/structure.rst

           if key.startswith("SSN:"): last4ssn = int(re.findall('[0-9]{4}', value.strip())[0])
           if key.startswith("Date of Birth:"): bday = value.strip()
         return name, bday, last4ssn

-In this first section of the code, the parser method is defined to specify how it will extract the SSN, birthday, and name of the users page once they have signed into the SSA government portal through the interactive session.
+      name, bday, last4ssn = session.interactive_browser('https://secure.ssa.gov/RIL/', parser, instructions)

+After importing everything and opening the context manager, we define the ``instructions`` for the user and a ``parser`` function, which takes as input a ``url`` string a ``html`` string, performs the necessary checks and parses the info we need.
+The external ``BeautifulSoup`` package makes this very easy.
+Both the ``parser`` and the ``instructions`` are passed to the ``session.interactive_browser`` function.
+The instructions are displayed to the user.
+Everytime they hit save, the parser is executed over their current html.
+If it throws an error, the error message is displayed to the user.
+If it doesn't, the browser closes and the results are returned.

+Next, we compute the user's ID from their private details:

 .. code-block:: python

-   # ... imports
+   ...
    with opencontracts.enclave_backend() as enclave:
-      # ... parser
+      ...
-      name, bday, last4ssn = enclave.interactive_session(url='https://secure.ssa.gov/RIL/', parser=parser,
-                                                         instructions="Login and visit your SSN account page.")

       # we divide all 10000 possible last4ssn into 32 random buckets, by using only the last 5=log2(32) bits
       # so last4ssn isn't revealed even if ssn_bucket can be reverse-engineered from ID
-      ssn_bucket = int(enclave.keccak(last4ssn, types=('uint256',))[-1]) % 32
+      ssn_bucket = int(session.keccak(last4ssn, types=('uint256',))[-1]) % 32
-      ID = enclave.keccak(name, bday, ssn_bucket, types=('string', 'string', 'uint8'))
+      ID = session.keccak(name, bday, ssn_bucket, types=('string', 'string', 'uint8'))

       # publishing your SSN reveals that last4ssn was one of the following possibilites:
       possibilities = list()
-      enclave.expect_delay(8, "Computing ID...")
+      session.expect_delay(8, "Computing ID...")
       for possibility in range(10000):
-        bucket = int(enclave.keccak(possibility, types=("uint256",))[-1]) % 32
+        bucket = int(session.keccak(possibility, types=("uint256",))[-1]) % 32
         if bucket == ssn_bucket: possibilities.append(str(possibility).zfill(4))
       n = len(possibilities)

-      warning = f'Computed your ID: {"0x" + ID.hex()}, which may reveal your name ({name}), birthday ({bday})' enclave.print(warning + f' and that your last 4 SSN digits are one of the following {n} possibilites: {possibilities}')
+      warning = f'Computed your ID: {"0x" + ID.hex()}, which may reveal your name ({name}), birthday ({bday})' session.print(warning + f' and that your last 4 SSN digits are one of the following {n} possibilites: {possibilities}')

-      enclave.submit(enclave.user(), ID, types=('address', 'bytes32',), function_name='createID')
+      session.submit(session.user(), ID, types=('address', 'bytes32',), function_name='createID')

+Since this contract is a bit privacy sensitive, we also display a warning to the user telling them exactly what sensitive information might be revealed by submitting their ID to the public blockchain.
+It may reveal their name and birthday, but doesn't reveal their last 4 ssn digits, only reduces the possibilities for those 4 digits from 10000 to around 300.

-In the latter section, the enclave ``interactive_session`` stores the result from the parser as variables, and then performs a randomizing step which cryptographically obscures the last 4 SSN from any non-trusted parties (using ``keccak``).
-Finally, it submits the result to the ``createID`` function, which stores the mapping from the user's ETH account to their newly-generated unique SSN hash.
+Finally, it submits the result to the ``createID`` function, which stores the mapping from the user's ETH account to their newly-generated unique ID.

 Congrats!
 You have completed the walkthrough of the first Open Contract!
-Now you can try joining the `Discord <https://discord.gg/5X74aw2q>`_ and `Reddit <https://reddit.com/r/open_contracts>`_ communities to connect with developers and learn more, buy our token on `Uniswap <https://app.uniswap.org/#/swap?outputCurrency=0xa2d9519A8692De6E47fb9aFCECd67737c288737F&chain=mainnet>`_.
+Please join our `Discord <https://discord.gg/5X74aw2q>`_ community to get developer support and build some contracts together!